terrancrypt/transfund/README.md

 ### Back-end Server (Offchain)
 I plan to use a backend server to listen to events from the Vault, store vault information, and reduce unnecessary calls to smart contracts, thereby improving the performance of the dApp.

+### Mask Network
+I think it would be good if the protocol deployed together with Mask Network, where fund managers can share their personal information to increase credibility.